dren39/pottyspot-frontend/README.md

 README
 PottySpot is a web app designed for users on the go to be able to find restrooms around them

-PottySpot is built with a Rails backend using Ruby 2.6.1
+PottySpot is built with a React frontend using npm 6.9.0

 Installation Instructions:

 Clone this repository to your local machine and go to the file in your terminal.

-Run rake db:migrate
+Run npm install

-Run bundle install
+Run npm start

-Run rails s to start Rails serverD
+Navigate to locahost:3000/

 Licenses David Ren May 10, 2019